Glacier-safari-to-Tempelfjorden-and-Tunabreen-with-Kvitbjorn-HGR-156866-Photo Eveline Lunde

 1. Midnight sun

-During the summer, Svalbard experiences continuous 24-hour daylight, with the sun never setting below the horizon.
-This means you can explore the stunning landscape at any time of day or night, allowing for unique and memorable experiences.
+In summer, Svalbard enjoys 24 hours of daylight, with the sun never dipping below the horizon.
+This means you can head out into the landscape at any time of day or night, perfect for truly unique and memorable Arctic experiences.

 2. Wildlife

-Svalbard boasts an abundance of Arctic wildlife, such as polar bears, Arctic foxes, reindeer, whales, and walruses.
-Summer offers an excellent opportunity to observe many of these animals in their natural habitats when the sea ice recedes, and wildlife migrates back to shore.
+Svalbard is home to an impressive range of Arctic wildlife, including polar bears, Arctic foxes, reindeer, whales and walruses.
+Summer is an excellent time to spot many of these species in their natural habitats, as the sea ice retreats and wildlife returns to the coastline.

 Summer in Svalbard - Reindeer - Photo Halvor Mykleby